 Building works and disruption to 2018-19 year

 In order to benefit from the space and facilities to create more space for our pupils, Westminster Local Authority has committed to funding building works at the APG and King Solomon Acacademy sites.
 It is intended for the building work to be phased across the two sites to minimise disruption.
 The major works at the current APG site will involve the building of the new nursery (where the current portakabins are).
-This work will commence during this year ahead of planned completion for September 2019.
+This work will commence during this year, ahead of planned completion for February 2020.
 The works will be planned to minimise dispruption, ensuring the entrance and exit on Park Place Villas at the start and end of the day is maintained and any particuarly dispriptive works happen during holidays.
 Nursery classes will be based in the main building while the new building is finished.

 If you have any questions relating to the merger, please speak to the staff at the school, including the Head of School, Ms Deeks.